Birth and Conception in Hinduism

 No ritual is complete in Hinduism in which food is not offered to someone or accepted by someone.
 The main purpose of a ritual is nourishment of the gods, humans, ancestors and other beings.
 The food is symbolic of all materiality and energy.
 A ritual is the means to their transformation and transference.
 So is the case with the ritual of life.
 The life of an individual upon earth begins with an offering of food to the body in a symbolic ritual and ends with an offering of the body as food to the god of fire.

-When the souls that are present in the plants and animals enter the male bodies through food, they find their way into the semen sac.
+When the souls that are present in the plants and animals enter the male bodies through food, they find their way into the male sac.
 It happens overtime, and in stages.
 The food is first digested and becomes part of the strength and the vigor (tejas) of the father.
-As time goes by, it gathers further vigor and become semen (retas), where the soul rests awaiting its rebirth.
+As time goes by, it gathers further vigor and become retas (male seed), where the soul rests awaiting its rebirth.
 This is considered the first birth of the soul, birth in the body of the father.

 Thus, in the Upanishad we find a different concept of how beings are born.
 Behind the visible physical process of birth is hidden a transcendental process.
 Conception arises from the union of not two but three souls.
 The soul of the child first enters the body of the father, and later that of the mother, before it enters its own.
 Its destiny is shaped by its past deeds, since its depends upon its karma to find its parents and let the conception happen.